Herusyahputra/create-dataset-birds-view/README.md

-## Readme

-This is repository for collect data birds view using multiple camera.
+### This is repository for demo birds view application